 Private notes helped teams share context on member behavior and flag potential actions.

-See a member’s full activity across Discord—replies, reactions, voice joins, and more—all in one timeline.
+See a member’s full activity across Discord.
+This includes replies, reactions, and more, all in one timeline.

 © 2024 Felix Enyinnaya.
 All rights reserved